Hadron/carthage/docs/api/modeling.rst

         # Or all the machines in the entire layout
         l.injector.filter(MachineModel, ['host'], stop_at = l.injector)

-    For these calls to work, upward propagation is required: entries registered in ``l.it_com.injector`` need to be available in ``l.injector``.
-That's the opposite direction of how injectors normally work.  :class:`ModelingContainer` provides this upward
+Modeling containers provide upward propagation so these calls work:
-    propagation.
+    entries registered in ``l.it_com.injector`` are propagated so they are available in ``l.injector``.
+That's the opposite direction of how injectors normally work.
 Upward propagation is only at model definition time; the set of items to be propagated are collected statically as the class is defined.
 Items added to injectors at runtime are not automatically propagated up.

     .. method: our_key()